 Close to 10% of women in America suffer from polycystic ovary syndrome (PCOS) in their childbearing years.
 With this syndrome, women’s chances of infertility soar.
-At The Center for Primary Healthcare in Orland Park, Illinois, William Crevier, MD, and Suzanne Deese, MSN, APRN, CNP, work with their female patients to manage this problematic condition.
+At The Center for Primary Healthcare in Orland Park, Illinois, William Crevier, MD, works with the female patients to manage this problematic condition.
 Get in touch with the office today by phone or online.

 Polycystic ovary syndrome (PCOS) refers to a syndrome found in about 1 out of every 10 women, that causes complications with a woman’s ability to produce and release eggs.
 When ovaries do not eggs through follicles, these follicles can turn into fluid-filled cysts.